Waheed-Gulzar/ISE/README.md

 -> People, System in operation, process, Events and Documents are part of system context.
 -> incomplete system context can cause into the failure of the application.

+## system boundries
+The system boundary separates the system that is to be developed from its environment; i.e., it separates the part of the reality that can be modified or altered by the development process from aspects of the environment that cannot be changed or modified by the development process.
+### source and sink
+source provides the input to the system while the sink provides the output. stakeholders are the source while the system is the sink
 ## Context Boundries
 The context boundary separates the relevant part of the environment of a system to be developed from the irrelevant part, i.e., the part that does not